 At the heart of Syfe’s investment philosophy lie three pillars: diversification, cost-effectiveness, and a long-term vision.
 We are committed to playing the long game, and that is why our Core portfolios embrace a passive, enduring investment strategy.

 Our core portfolios are globally diversified across asset classes, sectors, and geographies.
 Such diversification reduces risk while enhancing potential returns.
-We predominantly use index strategies to build these portfolios, ensuring minimal costs, transparent fees, and no hidden retrocessions.
+We predominantly use index strategies to build these portfolios, ensuring minimal costs, transparent fees, and no hidden trailer-fees (kickbacks).
 By prioritising cost-efficiency and aligning our strategies with our clients’ goals and risk tolerance, we aim for enduring returns.
 Built upon years of research, expertise, and experience, our investment approach is designed to stand the test of time.

-An Overview of Syfe’s Four Core Portfolios
+An overview of Syfe’s four Core portfolios

 We offer four Core portfolios, designed to address some of the most important customer goals in life, from purchasing their first home to educating their children, and retiring comfortably.